bsccf/Uni-notes/Mathematics for Engineering and the Environment/10U Matrices 3/eigenvalues and eigenvectors.md

 ## Eigenvalues and eigenvectors

 ### Eigenvalues
+These are values that induce the equivilent transformation as a specific square matrix for a specific column vector. ($Au=\/lambda$)

 The eigenvalues of a [[square matrix]] can be found using:
 > ### $$ 0 = \det ( \lambda I - A) $$
 >> where: